OffchainLabs/stylus-hello-world/README.md

 ## Calling Your Program

-This template includes an example of how to call and transact with your program using [ethers-rs](https://github.com/gakonst/ethers-rs) under the `examples/counter.rs`.
+This template includes an example of how to call and transact with your program in Rust using [ethers-rs](https://github.com/gakonst/ethers-rs) under the `examples/counter.rs`.
+However, your programs are also Ethereum ABI equivalent if using the Stylus SDK. **They can be called and transacted with using any other Ethereum tooling.**

 By using the program address from your deployment step above, and your wallet, you can attempt to call the counter program and increase its value in storage:

 ```rs
 abigen!(